-Standing Up to POTS works with people across the country to raise money to support POTS research.
+Standing Up to POTS works with people across the country to raise money to support POTS research and to continue awareness campaigns.
 Without people like you, we would not be able to continue to work for the POTS community.
 For many, this is their first experience at fundraising while others have experience in other venues.
-Together, we can work to raise funds to increase quality of life for people with POTS through research initiatives and awareness campaigns.
+Together, we can work to raise funds to increase quality of life for people with POTS through research, advocacy, and support.

 - Have classrooms compete to bring in the most “pennies for POTS,” with a donut party for the winning classroom.